Climbing NLO and NNLO Summits of Weak Decays: 1988-2023: Rare K and B Decays

 and \be P_c(Y)=\frac{Y(x_c)}{\lambda^4} \ee has an expansion similar to $P_c(X)$ in (\ref{eq:PcXPT}).

 Only the function $Y(x_t)$ is relevant for $B_{s,d}\to\mu^+\mu^-$ for which the effective Hamiltonian reads

-with $s$ replaced by $d$ in the case of $B_d\to l^+l^-$.
+with $s$ replaced by $d$ in the case of $B_d\to \mu^+\mu^-$.

-We give here only the diagrams contributing to $Y_0(x_t)$ to emphasize that only the box diagrams have to be calculated relative to the $\nu\bar\nu$ case as the direction of the internal lepton line differs in this case (compare with Fig.~\ref{L:7}).
+In Fig.~\ref{L:17} we give only the diagrams contributing to $Y_0(x_t)$ to emphasize that only the box diagrams have to be calculated relative to the $\nu\bar\nu$ case as the direction of the internal lepton line differs in this case (compare with Fig.~\ref{L:7}).

-We are now ready to discuss NLO and NNLO QCD corrections to these decays.
+We are now ready to discuss the calculations of NLO and NNLO QCD corrections to these decays in which I took part.
+Subsequently we will discuss briefly NLO electroweak corrections calculated in the last decade by my former PhD students.